rudeboybert/MATH116/problem-sets.md

 * Perform a realistic confidence interval calculation: where you don't know the real population parameter!
-* Solidy understanding of confidence intervals
+* Solidify understanding of confidence intervals